 Completion of the Honors Program is necessary to be eligible for departmental honors, but it does not assure such an award.
-The committee on Undergraduate Honors and Awards makes final recommendations on departmental honors, and its recommendations are subject to final approval by the CAS committee on Superior Students and Honors.
+The committee on Undergraduate Honors and Awards makes final recommendations on departmental honors, and its recommendations are subject to final approval by the Weinberg College Committee on Undergraduate Academic Excellence.
 The departmental committee considers the following criteria in its deliberations:

-- Two faculty readers should find the candidate's thesis to be of very high quality, according to the guidelines set forth in section III above.
+- Two faculty readers should find the candidate's thesis to be of very high quality.
 Of the two readers, one must be a member of the Northwestern Linguistics Faculty and the other must be approved in consultation with the Director of Undergraduate Studies.
 Members of the Committee may serve as readers.
 At least one reader must be a faculty member who did not serve as the student's immediate supervisor.

 Each reader must submit a written evaluation to the department committee based on careful examination of the thesis and a recommendation regarding the award of honors.
 The evaluation must describe the original contribution of the work and comment on its strengths and weaknesses.

 The decision of the readers is final.
 In case of a division of opinion, a third faculty reader will be recruited and the majority decision will be accepted.